-For All Seasons will target \$250,000 in private donations and grants.
-This funding is being pursued last to leverage the commitment of state and federal funds to attract private donors while also maintaining donor support of the agency's ongoing operational costs.
+We are targeting \$250,000 in private donations and grants.
+This funding is being pursued last, to leverage the commitment of state and federal funds to attract private donors.
 This approach ensures that private funders see a strong backing from governmental bodies, increasing their confidence in the viability and community support for the project.

 The strategic combination of these funding sources, along with the requested CDBG funds, is designed to cover the full cost of the necessary capital improvements at our facility.
-This layered financing approach not only underscores our commitment to maximizing every dollar but also ensures that For All Seasons has a diverse and stable funding base to complete the project successfully.
+This layered financing approach not only underscores our commitment to maximizing every dollar but also ensures that we have a diverse and stable funding base to complete the project successfully.
 The status of these requests, mostly pending, reflects ongoing negotiations and the usual timelines associated with governmental and private funding processes.